 3. Tech Helps You Measure Your Success

-One of the best things that tech (including AI platforms, social media apps, and application tracking software) can do is provide you with massive amounts of data.
+One of the best things that tech (including AI software platforms, social media apps, and application tracking software) can do is provide you with massive amounts of data.
 Who’s interacting with your ads?
 Who’s coming in from each posting site?
 How many candidates are you getting that meet particular criteria?
 With digital automation, you can have that information wrangled into meaningful metrics and reports that you can use to evaluate how you’re doing—and what you want to do next.

 Some AI platforms can also make predictions about candidates or campaigns based on the data taken in, making strategic planning and budgeting a more comprehensive process.